-USEA's mission is "to promote the sustainable supply and use of energy for the greatest benefit of all."
+Mission: To promote the sustainable supply and use of energy for the greatest benefit of all.

-As a part of our commitment to enhancing dialogue across all sectors in the energy industry, USEA hosts several major informational events that address important issues impacting various sectors of the U.S. energy industry.
-These events include:
+As a part of our commitment to enhancing dialogue across all energy sectors, USEA hosts several major informational events that address critical issues facing our industry.

-Throughout the year, USEA organizes informational briefings that are designed to inform our members and constituents on developments in energy technologies, policies and market trends.
-Our briefings are usually hosted in conjunction with USEA members working across the gamut of energy sectors in the U.S. and abroad.
-They provide USEA members with a neutral platform from which they can discuss their work before a relevant D.C.-based audience.
-Our briefings also serve as excellent networking opportunities for energy industry professionals to meet and collaborate on projects of mutual interest.
+Throughout the year, USEA organizes informational briefings to inform our members and stakeholders about developments in energy technologies, policies and market trends.
+Our briefings are hosted in conjunction with USEA members working in the U.S. and abroad.
+Previous briefings have discussed CCS, energy tax credits, electrification, distributed generation and coal flexing, among other topics.